Tuesday, July 27, 2010

 "How the Kumara came to Aotearoa"

-"Duster" This was another well done podcast!
+This one was a bit harder to understand.
+I got that this book was also about a bird, but I really had to rely more on the pictures in this podcast.
+Again, I state that the animations are a big help, and I believe they would be a great way to help in motivating students to watch podcasts of all types."Duster" This was another well done podcast!
 The girls were better at annunciation, and therefore I was able to understand the podcast better.
 I believe it is very important for clarity of words when creating a podcast even if video is available in case there is a problem after publishing.
 If nothing works but the audio after publishing, a student listening would be able to clearly hear what is going on in the podcast.
 I really enjoyed the story of "Duster" and the pictures included were great!

 "Getting Board" These kids have all produced such interesting and cool podcast!
 The photos are great because I feel like I know them after watching each one.
 I really enjoyed the images from David Hill's book "Getting Board" because they reminded me of the way Roald Dahl illustrates his books.
 This story was very cute and would be one that I would recommend to my students at this reading level.